Balmoral Castle: Construction of the new house

-Construction began in mid-1853, on a site some 100 yd northwest of the original building that was considered to have a better vista.
+Construction began in mid-1853 on a site some 100 yd northwest of the original building, chosen for its better vista.
 Another consideration was that during construction, the family would still be able to use the old house.
 Queen Victoria laid the foundation stone on 28 September 1853, during her annual autumn visit.
 By the autumn of 1855, the royal apartments were ready for occupancy, although the tower was still under construction and the servants had to be lodged in the old house.
 By coincidence, shortly after they arrived at the estate that autumn, news circulated about the fall of Sevastopol, ending the Crimean War, resulting in wild celebrations by royalty and locals alike.
 While visiting the estate soon afterwards, Prince Frederick of Prussia asked for the hand of Victoria, Princess Royal.